The Great Frosting Debate

-And while we’re on the subject, can I just say, I don’t get why people are always trying to improve on perfection.
-The simple truth is, it doesn’t get much better than the perfect piece of red velvet cake.
-So forget the red velvet brownies, cookies, cheesecake, ice cream, and everything else that seems to be all the rage at the moment, and just have the real thing.
+And while we’re on the subject, can I just say I don’t get why people are always trying to improve on perfection?
+The simple truth is it doesn’t get much better than the perfect piece of red velvet cake.
+So forget the red velvet brownies, cookies, cheesecake, ice cream, and everything else that seems to be all the rage at the moment and just have the real thing.
 You won’t regret it.
-Same holds true for s’mores IMHO, but I digress…
+The same holds true for s’mores, IMHO, but I digress…

 So I experimented a bit and came up with the compromise that I am sharing here.
 I’ve never heard any complaints.

 Now, what do you think the chances are that our politicians could learn to settle their differences in an equally sweet and sensible way?
 Oh well.
 “Let them eat cake,” as another famous political figure reputedly said.
 That didn’t end so well for her, though.